-A former Assistant US Attorney and current Managing Partner of the firm’s Tysons, Virginia office, Gary has more than 25 years of experience representing companies and individuals in complex business disputes and white collar criminal defense matters.
+A former Assistant U.S. Attorney and former Office Managing Partner of the Firm’s Tysons office, Gary has more than 25 years of experience representing companies and individuals in complex business disputes and white collar criminal defense matters.
 He has tried more than 50 cases to a jury and has resolved commercial disputes in federal and state courts throughout the United States, including the Eastern District of Virginia (“Rocket Docket”).
 He also has substantial experience in arbitration and mediation proceedings involving AAA and JAMS.

 Gary’s commercial disputes practice includes the representation of government contractors, technology companies, construction contractors, and manufacturers in matters involving problematic mergers and acquisitions, corporate governance and shareholder disputes, breach of contract, fraud and other business torts including tortious interference with contract, civil conspiracy, defamation and conversion, unfair competition, unfair and deceptive trade practices, RICO, trademark infringement and false advertising.
 These disputes have involved a wide range of subject areas including software, consumer goods, pharmaceuticals, professional services, telecommunications, energy and electronic health records.

 Gary’s white collar criminal defense practice includes the representation of organizations and individuals in federal and state prosecutions, grand jury proceedings, criminal, inspector general and internal investigations.

 Gary is AV- rated by Martindale-Hubbell.
 Additionally, Gary has served as a faculty member for the United States Attorney General’s Advocacy Institute, the National Institute for Trial Advocacy, the Georgetown University Law School’s Intensive Session in Trial Advocacy Skills, and the Widener University School of Law Intensive Trial Advocacy Program.
 He also previously served as a member of the Firm Management Committee.